The Career Development Office provides free access to a job database with hundreds of postings for students and alumni.

 - Non-Drake students: Access is only provided to Drake Law students and alumni and those granted access through Drake Law School’s Reciprocity Policy.
 If you believe you qualify under the policy and would like to request reciprocity, email email@example.com.

-Visit the Symplicity job database.
+To see current job postings, visit the Symplicity job database.

 Use of the CDO services or a job posting does not represent an endorsement of the employer, the position, or the views or values held by that employer.

 - First-year students attending law school full-time are encouraged not to seek employment during the first year of law school.
 This allows students to become academically established and adjust to the rigors of law school prior to adding additional commitments.
 In addition, the first year schedule is generally such that it is difficult to find blocks of time to work during the typical work day.

 - For any full-time student who opts to work during the academic year, it is recommended that the hours worked not exceed 20 hours per week.